Incident lifecycle

 The status of a declined incident is Resolved with the resolution Won’t Do.

-• For resolved P1 and P2 incidents, Post Mortem status indicates that Pismo is investigating how and why it occurred.
-For more information, see Root cause analysis (RCA).
+- For resolved P1 and P2 incidents, Post Mortem status indicates that Pismo is investigating how and why it occurred.
+For more information, refer to Root cause analysis (RCA).

 Root cause analysis (RCA)